Graduates in gowns throwing their caps in the air

 Graduate Visa – Key Points

-• This award must have been achieved during the student’s most recent Tier 4/Student visa.
+• This award must have been achieved during the student’s most recent student visa.
 Students cannot use a course which was completed historically prior to that being in place.

-• Students must have a valid Tier 4 or Student visa and make their application to the Graduate visa, before this expires.
+• Students must have a valid student visa and make their application to the Graduate visa before it expires.

-• Students must make their application for the Graduate visa in the UK.
+• Students must make their application for the Graduate visa while in the UK.

-• If a student leaves the UK before they receive a decision on the Graduate visa application, this is treated as withdrawn and they may no longer be eligible for the Graduate visa.
+• If a student leaves the UK before they receive a decision on the Graduate visa application, their application is treated as withdrawn and they may no longer be eligible for the Graduate visa.

 • Students must not have been previously granted a visa for the Graduate visa or Doctorate Extension Scheme (DES).

-• Applicants cannot switch to the Graduate visa from any type of immigration permission except Tier 4 or Student visas.
+• Applicants cannot switch to the Graduate visa from any type of immigration permission except student visas.

 What you can and cannot do with a graduate visa